viking-saver/windows-itpro-docs/windows/security/book/index.md

 In Windows 11, hardware and software work together to shrink the attack surface, protect system integrity, and shield valuable data.
 New and enhanced features are designed for security by default.
 For example, Win32 apps in isolation<sup>[\[3\]](conclusion.md#footnote3)</sup>, token protection<sup>[\[3\]](conclusion.md#footnote3)</sup>, passkeys, and Microsoft Intune Endpoint Privilege Management<sup>[\[4\]](conclusion.md#footnote4)</sup> are some of the latest capabilities that help protect organizations and individual users against attack.
 Windows Hello and Windows Hello for Business work with hardware-based features like Trusted Platform Module (TPM) 2.0, biometric scanners, and Windows presence sensing to enable easier, secure sign-on and protection of your data and credentials.

 Existing security features are also continuously enhanced across Windows 11.
-For example, BitLocker encryption has been optimized for additional security and performance and is available on more devices.
+For example, BitLocker encryption has been optimized for additional security and performance, and is available on more devices.

 ### Identity protection